HumanSignal/label-studio/docs/source/guide/signup.md

 Sign up and create an account for Label Studio to start labeling data and setting up projects.

 Everyone with an account in Label Studio has access to the same functionality.
-If you're using Label Studio Enterprise, see [Manage access to Label Studio](manage_users.html) for details about what role-based access control is available.
+If you are using Label Studio Enterprise, see [Manage access to Label Studio](manage_users.html) for details about what role-based access control is available.

 ## Create an account